 MPD asserts that the Arbitrator was presented with two decisions of the District of Columbia Superior Court regarding a remedy for violations of the CBA's fifteen-day rule and fifty-five day rule.
 In both instances the cases were before the Superior Court on review of arbitration decisions that reversed the discipline imposed by MPD due to missed contractual time limits.
 In Metropolitan Police Dep't v.
 D.C.
-Public Employee Relations Board, 01-MPA-19 (September 10, 2002), Judge Abrecht reversed the decision of the arbitrator.
+Public Employee Relations Board, 01-MPA-19

+(September 10, 2002), Judge Abrecht reversed the decision of the arbitrator.
 In the other case, Metropolitan Police Dep't v.
 D.C.
 Public Employee Relations Board, 01-MPA-18 (September 17, 2002), Judge Kravitz upheld the decision of the arbitrator.
-MPD argues that in the present case, "the Arbitrator was guided by Judge Kravitz's decision and, therefore, concluded that he had the authority to fashion a remedy for the failure of [MPD] to comply with the 55-day rule. . " (Request at p.
-8) MPD "submits . . . that the decision of Judge Abrecht should have been followed and not that of Judge Kravitz."
+MPD argues that in the present case, "the Arbitrator was guided by Judge Kravitz's decision and, therefore, concluded that he had the authority to fashion a remedy for the failure of [MPD] to comply with the 55-day rule.
+[MPD asserts] that the decision of the Arbitrator was contrary to law and public policy and was not based upon any authority set forth in the CBA."
 (Request at p.
-8)
+5) MPD submits "that the decision of Judge Abrecht should have been followed by the Arbitrator [and not that of Judge Kravitz.]"
+(Request at p.
+7)

 In addition, MPD contends that "[t]he failure to comply with the fifty-five day period was harmless in that [the] Grievant was not denied any due process protections.
-Moreover, the Grievant was not prejudiced by the delay because during the period he remained in a pay status."
-(Award at p.
+Moreover, Grievant was not prejudiced by the delay because during the period beyond the 55-days he was in a pay status."
+(Request at pgs.
+7-8) Also, MPD argues that "resolution of this matter should be controlled by Fraternal Order of Police/Metropolitan Police Department Labor Committee and D.C.
+Metropolitan Police Department, Case No. 50620-656821-A (March 14, 2006), where Arbitrator Joan Parker observed that it would be inappropriate to rescind a termination based upon a 55-day rule violation and stressed instead that the 'appropriate remedy for such a violation would be back pay for any pay [g]rievant lost as a result of the delay. ..."
+(Request at p.
 8)

-MPD notes that it should not be ignored that the Grievant was found guilty of committing serious acts of misconduct, and that determination has not been contested or otherwise challenged.
-(See Award at p.
-8) Also, MPD claims that "[i]t is beyond question that the suitability of a person employed as a police officer is an important public policy.
-Grievant committed his misdeeds while employed as a police officer and [MPD] decided that he was no longer suitable to function in that capacity."
-(Award at p.
+MPD notes that the Grievant committed serious acts of misconduct.
+"If Grievant is reinstated, the nature of his misdeeds makes it unlikely that he would be returned to a full-duty status.
+Under the circumstances, a remedy of reinstatement would violate the public policy in that [the] Grievant would be unable to provide the services to the public as set forth in D.C.
+Official Code 2001 Edition. . . ."
+(Request at p.
+8) Also, MPD claims that "[i]t is beyond question that the suitability of a person employed as a police officer is an important public policy [and MPD] has determined that Grievant is unfit to be a police officer."
+(Request at p.
 8) Finally, MPD asserts that a remedy of reinstatement returns to MPD an individual "unsuitable to serve as a police officer.
 Clearly such a remedy would violate public policy."
 (Request at p.
 8).